United Nations Sustainable Development Group: Structure

 The UNSDG is one of the three pillars of the UN system Chief Executives Board (CEB), which furthers coordination and cooperation on a wide range of substantive and management issues facing UN system organizations.
 The CEB brings the executive heads of UN organizations together on a regular basis under the chairmanship of the Secretary-General.
 Within the CEB structure, the High-Level Committee on Management works on system-wide administrative and management issues, the High-Level Committee on Programmes considers global policy issues, while the United Nations Development Group deals with operational activities for development with a focus on country-level work.

-The Administrator of the UN Development Programme (UNDP) chairs the UNSDG.
-The UNSDG Chair reports to the Secretary-General and the CEB on progress in implementing the group’s work plan, and on the management of the Resident Coordinator System.
+The Administrator of the United Nations Development Programme (UNDP) chairs the UNSDG.
+The UNSDG Chair reports to the Secretary-General and the CEB on progress in implementing the group's work plan, and on the management of the Resident Coordinator System.

 Leadership

 The United Nations Economic and Social Council and the United Nations General Assembly provide oversight and mandates for the UNSDG.
 The UNSDG is overseen by the Economic and Financial Committee (Second Committee) of the General Assembly.
-The UNSDG has provided reports such as the Comprehensive statistical analysis of the financing of operational activities for development of the UN system for 2006 and the Comprehensive statistical analysis of the financing of operational activities for development of the UN system for 2007 to the General Assembly.
+The UNSDG has provided reports such as the Comprehensive statistical analysis of the financing of operational activities for the development of the UN system for 2006 and the Comprehensive statistical analysis of the financing of operational activities for the development of the UN system for 2007 to the General Assembly.

 The UNSDG's chairperson is the UNDP's Administrator.
-Since its inception, the following have been the Chair of the UNSDG:
+Since its inception, the following has been the Chair of the UNSDG: